Baked Spinach Dip Loaf Recipe

 - 1 unsliced round loaf (1 pound) sourdough bread

-- 2. Cut a 1-1/2-in. slice off top of the bread; set aside.
-Carefully hollow out bottom, leaving a 1/2-in. shell.
-Cube removed bread and set aside.
-Fill the shell with spinach dip; replace top.
-Wrap in heavy-duty foil; place on a baking sheet.
+- 2. Cut a 1-1/2-in. slice off top of bread.
+Hollow out the bottom, leaving a 1/2-in.-thick shell.
+Cut all removed bread into cubes for serving.
+Fill shell with dip.
+Wrap in heavy-duty foil, tenting foil over dip.
+Bake on a baking sheet 1-1/4 hours.

 Reviews for Baked Spinach Dip Loaf